-A Chapter 7 Bankruptcy is often less expensive than Chapter 13 bankruptcy.
+A Chapter 7 Bankruptcy is often less expensive than a Chapter 13 bankruptcy.
 As stated above, Chapter 7 bankruptcy attorneys in Arizona can cost between $1100 - $3000.
-The cost may increase or decrease based on the following factors: Complexity, location, level of attorney connection, and the bankruptcy lawyer's expertise.
+The cost may increase or decrease based on the following factors:

-Here are some of the ranges of cost in major cities in Arizona.
+Here are some cost ranges in major cities in Arizona.

 Phoenix is the most populated city in Arizona with a population of 1,660,272.
 Bankruptcy attorneys in Phoenix can cost an estimated $1,500.